pieper/DICOMLogic/README.md

 code developed over the last several years by the [3D Slicer](https://slicer.org) and [CommonTK](https://commontk.org) projects.

+## Usage

+As of November, 2023, a preview version is available for Linux machine for use with Amazon Health Imaging.
+Instructions for testing it are [on the wiki](https://github.com/pieper/DICOMLogic/wiki/Status%E2%80%90RSNA2023).

 ## Initial Use Cases

 The initial driving application for this package is to: